-After it is passed by the House of Commons, the appropriation bill is forwarded to the Senate for consideration and adoption.57 The Senate does not vote on the estimates, and appropriation bills are not customarily sent to committee for review.
+After they are passed by the House of Commons, the appropriation bills are forwarded to the Senate for consideration and adoption.
+63 The Senate does not vote on the estimates, and appropriation bills are not customarily sent to committee for review.
 However, the Standing Senate Committee on National Finance usually conducts an in-depth study of the expenditures set out in the estimates, and the Senate may consider the committee's reports on the estimates.